Autism (Autism Spectrum Disorder)

 What are the symptoms of autism?

-- Does not respond to voices or other sounds
+- Not respond to voices or other sounds

-- Rocks back and forth, spins or bangs their head
+- Rock back and forth, spin or bang their head

-- Stares at parts of an object, such as the wheels of a toy car
+- Stare at parts of an object, such as the wheels of a toy car

-- Is very concerned with order, routine or ritual and becomes upset if routine is disturbed or changed
+- Be concerned with order, routine or ritual and becomes upset if routine is disturbed or changed

-- Has a flat facial expression or uses a monotone voice
+- Have a flat facial expression or uses a monotone voice

 CAUSES & RISK FACTORS